Albert0i/probabilistic-data-structure/README.md

 **Caveat**

-1. PDS are special data structures to tackle humungous data size;
+- PDS are specialized data structures to tackle humungous data size for specific purpose;
-1. PDS trades accuracy for speed and size, you won't get 100% accuracy and have to endure false positive somehow;
+- PDS trades accuracy for speed and size, you won't get 100% accuracy and have to endure false positive somehow;
-2. Good estimation of elements is a MUST.
+- Good estimation of elements is a MUST otherwise accuracy would dwindle drastically;
+- PDS are far more complicated than aforementioned canonical data structures and not easy to implement even though you know the inner workings.

 #### II.
 Bloom Filter